AnubhavShivhare2003/Git-hub-work/Unit-2/Notes/05 Resolving Merge conflicts.md

 ---

-*This guide is part of the CodingGita Hostel Project - helping developers master Git fundamentals through relatable examples.*
+*This guide is part of the CodingGita Project - helping developers master Git fundamentals through relatable examples.*